vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 the east (e.g. Kosala) of the old culture area.
 However, there seems to have been enough self-confidence to allow for revolutionary new experiments of an astonishing richness and beauty, such as are witnessed in the temples in Tālā (see below).
 They lay the foundation of the emerging Daks.iṇa Kosala style of sculpture and architecture of the second half of the 6th and 7th centuries.

 Jayarāja was, in all likelihood, succeeded by his nephew Sudevarāja, who soon inaugurated a second centre from where the kingdom was governed, a place named after the goddess who adorned the seals of the dynasty, Srī (Laks ´ .mī), viz.
-Srīpura (modern Sirpur) on the right bank of the Great River (Mahānadī). ´ The residence of the king remained in Sarabhapur, as is evident from the fact ´ that the charters issued from there were direct orders of the king himself (sva mukhāj˜nayā), 37 whereas the charters from Srīpura were issued by his proxy ( ´ d¯u taka), the illustrious great feudatory (śrīmahāsāmanta) Indrabalarāja, whose office is described as that of chief minister (sarvādhikārādhikr.ta).
+Srīpura (modern Sirpur) on the right bank of the Great River (Mahānadī). ´ The residence of the king remained in Sarabhapur, as is evident from the fact ´ that the charters issued from there were direct orders of the king himself (sva mukhāj˜nayā), 37 whereas the charters from Srīpura were issued by his proxy ( ´ dū taka), the illustrious great feudatory (śrīmahāsāmanta) Indrabalarāja, whose office is described as that of chief minister (sarvādhikārādhikr.ta).
 38

 There can be little doubt that Indrabala is the same as the king of the Pān. ḍava lineage from whom the later King Tīvaradeva traced his descent (see below).
-39 The ending of the name ◦bala as well as the fact that he belonged to a Pān. ḍava lineage are strong indications that Indrabala was somehow related to the Somavam. śa dynasty of Mekalā, whose last ruling king, S¯urabala, was ´ born from a princess of Kosalā and who probably ruled as a feudatory of the Sarabhapurīyas over parts of southern Mekalā and/or northern Kosala at the ´ times of Jayarāja and/or Sudevarāja.
+39 The ending of the name ◦bala as well as the fact that he belonged to a Pān. ḍava lineage are strong indications that Indrabala was somehow related to the Somavam. śa dynasty of Mekalā, whose last ruling king, Sūrabala, was ´ born from a princess of Kosalā and who probably ruled as a feudatory of the Sarabhapurīyas over parts of southern Mekalā and/or northern Kosala at the ´ times of Jayarāja and/or Sudevarāja.
 40

 Sudevarāja’s successor, Pravararāja—probably his younger brother—may have had a rather short reigṇBoth of his charters date from his 3rd regnal year.
 41 They were issued from Srīpura, this time, however, without media- ´ tion of Indrabala or another sāmanta.
 It appears not implausible that the death of Sudevarāja was followed by a power struggle between the old family of Sarabhapur and the feudatories of the newly founded ´ Srīpura.
-Within the ´ family of the Pān. ḍuvam. śins of Mekalā this may also have led to a conflict of interests, in particular between S¯urabala, reigning in Mekalā, and Nannarāja, ´ son of Indrabala, reigning in Kosala; according to Bosma’s hypothesis they were brothers (above, n.
+Within the ´ family of the Pān. ḍuvam. śins of Mekalā this may also have led to a conflict of interests, in particular between Sūrabala, reigning in Mekalā, and Nannarāja, ´ son of Indrabala, reigning in Kosala; according to Bosma’s hypothesis they were brothers (above, n.
 14 on p.
 240; see Figure 3).
 The outcome of this struggle we know: the Indrabala–Nannarāja–Tīvaradeva/Candragupta lineage of the Pān. ḍavas of Kosala emerged as the new monarchs of Srīpura and under their ´ rule this place evolved into an imposing temple town.

 37 EI XXXI, 108 l.
 24; EI XXIII, 22 ll.
 25 f.

 38 EI XXXI, 316 l.
 23 f.; JESI V, 96 l.
-26 (the letters -ś cātra d¯utakah. seem to have been forgotten by the engraver).
+26 (the letters -ś cātra dūtakah. seem to have been forgotten by the engraver).

 39 CII III (1888), 295 l.
 16; EI XXXIV, 115 l.
 16; EI VII, 104 l.
 18.